 Year 2019:

 As soon as the project amendment has been accepted, and the European Commission gave their approval the renaturation work can be executed by external assistance, instead of our former project partner Hidrotehnik, Notranjska Regional Park begun preparing the documentation and the process of Public Procurement.
 In July 2019, NRP signed a contract with the selected providor for the execution of construction works, company Nivo Eko d.o.o.
+Additionally, NRP hired a construction supervisor and a project supervisor, as required by Slovenian law.

 After signing the contract, several coordinating meetings and introduction into construction work took place.
 The selected contractor prepared a technological study and a security plan.
 In the end of July 2019, they marked the construction site, erected a construction container, toilets, notice and warning signs, as well as marked the route of the riverbed.